K. R. Udayasankar

-K. R. Udayasankar is an Indian film director known for his works in Telugu and Tamil cinema.
-He made his directorial debut with Pathavi Pramanam starring Vijayakanth and Vineetha.
+Udayasankar is an Indian film director known for his works in Telugu and Tamil cinema.
+He made his directorial debut with Pathavi Pramanam starring Vijayakanth.
 In 2000, he directed Kalisundam Raa, which won a National Film Award for Best Feature Film in Telugu.

 Career

-K. R. Udayasankar made his directorial debut with Pathavi Pramanam.
+Udayasankar made his directorial debut with Pathavi Pramanam.
 His next directorial was Poochudava starring Abbas and Simran.
 His next directorial was in Telugu titled Kalisundam Raa starring Venkatesh and Simran, the film was a blockbuster.

 The lead pair and director again collaborated with Prematho Raa but failed to repeat the success of their previous venture.
 Udayasankar again returned to Tamil directing Vijayakanth for second time in Thavasi, the film received mixed reviews and did well at box office.
 He directed Raraju with Gopichand and Baladur with Ravi Teja in Telugu both films failed at box office.
 After a long gap, he directed Bhimavaram Bullodu in Telugu.